RGonon/RGonon/README.md

-Hello world!\n
+Hello world!
 Welcome to my personnal repository \o/
 Be kind <3